A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Related work

 \subsection{Multi-party conversation in HRI}

-The management of multi-party conversations requires robots to be endowed with human activity recognition capabilities; this is even more challenging when they have to deal with multiple humans at the same time.
+The management of multi-party conversations requires robots to be endowed with human activity recognition capabilities.
 Several tasks need to be solved to this aim, not only sound detection and natural language understanding, which are essential to receiving the message.
-Speaker recognition and diarization, turn-taking, and addressee estimation are crucial problems that need to be tackled to assess, beyond the ``what" of the message, the ``who" and the ``to whom" of each utterance \citep{Gu2022}.
-Endowed with multiple sensors, robots can solve problems related to multi-party conversations with a multi-modal approach to recognize the scene and human intentions via audio, vision, and, additionally, interpreting information coming from the conversation context \citep{Bilac2017, Dhaussy2023, Bae2023, Lemon2024}.
+Speaker recognition and diarization, turn-taking, and addressee estimation are crucial problems that need to be tackled to assess beyond the ``what" of the message, the ``who" and the ``to whom" of each utterance \citep{Gu2022}.
+Endowed with multiple sensors, robots can solve multi-party conversation problems with a multi-modal approach to recognize the scene and human intentions via audio, vision, and interpreting information coming from the conversation context \citep{Bilac2017, Dhaussy2023, Bae2023, Lemon2024}.

+Unlike dyadic scenarios, multi-party conversations introduce the challenge of determining who should take the turn when the speaker yields.
+For the conversation to continue, correctly identifying the addressee(s) typically indicates the next speaker.
+Keywords, gaze, pose, para-verbal cues, and contextual information have all proven useful for Addressee Estimation (AE) \citep{Skantze2021}.
+AE enhances robots' conversational abilities by informing both \textit{when} to intervene and \textit{how} to do so.

-Differently from dyadic scenarios, multi-party conversations present an additional problem once the speaker yields the turn: who is entitled to take it?
-If the conversation must proceed, a correct estimation of the utterance's addressee(s) usually implies who should take the turn.
-In the majority of cases, works tackling AE during the interaction with artificial agents designed rule-based algorithms \citep{Richter2016}, machine learning models \citep{Turnhout2005, Huang2011, Sheikhi2013}, deep neural networks \citep{mazzola, Tesema2023} or large language model (LLM) based techniques \citep{Lemon2024} grounded on multiple modalities and features in order to cope with the ambiguity and unpredictability of human behaviors in real-time interactions.
-Keywords uttered by speakers, their gaze, pose, para-verbal cues and contextual information have all been demonstrated useful to the purpose of AE (for a review, see \cite{Skantze2021}).
-AE may improve robots' conversational abilities by providing information not only about \textit{when} intervening but \textit{how} to do so.
+In the majority of cases, works tackling AE during the interaction with artificial agents designed rule-based algorithms \citep{Richter2016}, machine learning models \citep{Turnhout2005, Huang2011, Sheikhi2013}, deep neural networks \citep{mazzola, Tesema2023} or large language model (LLM) based techniques \citep{Lemon2024}, grounded on multiple modalities and features to cope with the ambiguity and unpredictability of human behaviors in real-time interactions.
 However, most current models predict only whether the robot was addressed in a binary way \citep{Turnhout2005, Huang2011, Sheikhi2013, Tesema2023, Lemon2024}.
-But binary estimation does not identify the addressee (if it is other than the robot) and, therefore, is insufficient for the robot to effectively engage in conversations with more than two humans or without pre-determined knowledge about other users' presence.
+This approach is unsuitable for multi-party interactions; therefore, it is insufficient for the robot to effectively engage in conversations with more than two humans without pre-determined knowledge about other users' presence.